 If you ride year-round you will benefit from having extra gear to get through the winter months.
 Keeping your feet warm is one of the most essential parts of winter biking.

 Depending on where you live and what your winter climate is, you may need more shoes.
 If you’re in a warmer climate it could be a pair of thicker cycling socks intended for cold weather riding.
 For more protection from the elements you could try a shoe cover.
 Most are wind-proof, waterproof, and work to keep your feet nice and toasty.
 If you live where the temperature dips into the sub-zero, cold weather cycling shoes or boots might be what keeps you riding comfortably all winter long.

 Many cold weather cycling shoes and boots include these features:

 Just like anything else, there are sometimes great differences in prices of cycling shoes.
-This is due to the vast differences in materials used, construction methods, closure devices, etc. The higher the technology, the better the experience will be!
+This is due to the vast differences in materials used, construction methods, closure devices, etc. The higher the technology, the better the experience, comfort and energy savings will be!
 But at the same time, the price will also be higher.

 There are two main types of clipless pedals:

 Whether you choose 2 or 3-bolt pedal systems will depend upon the type of shoes you select.
 You can view all of our pedal options online here or talk to any of our knowledgeable staffers at your local shop to learn more which pair will work best with your cycling shoes.